 Mayo Graduate School has granted more than 400 graduate degrees in 10 scientific disciplines since 1917, as well as a visiting predoctoral summer undergraduate program.

 - M.S. graduates: 33

 Mayo Medical School has trained and graduated more than 1,000 students since 1972.

 Allied health science professions

-Established in 1973, Mayo School of Health Sciences offers about 125 programs in more than 50 allied health sciences professions.
+Established in 1973, Mayo School of Health Sciences offers about 125 programs in more than 55 health science careers.